seadas/seadas/seadas-documents/manuals/SeaDAS-OCSSW-Client-Server-Configuration.md

 OCSSW server provides access to OCSSW programs through web services.
  The web services are packaged as an independent jar file and it can be deployed on a machine capable of running OCSSW programs.
-With the introduction of OCSSW web services, we have three additional settings that enable SeaDAS access to OCSSW programs.
+With this new capacity, we have three additional settings that enable SeaDAS access to OCSSW programs.

+  One way is to install a Linux virtual machine on a VirtualBox on the same Windows machine that has SeaDAS installed.
+Another way is to use the Windows Subsystem for Linux.
+Finally, the web services package can be deployed on any Linux machine that provides network access to other computers.
+In this manual, we explain how to configure the OCSSW server and the SeaDAS client in each setting.

-### 1. Installing an OCSSW Server on a Guest Virtual Machine
+## 1. Installing an OCSSW Server on a Guest Virtual Machine

+### Creating and Preparing a Virtual Machine
 1. Install Oracle Virtualbox from https://www.virtualbox.org/

 2. Create a Linux Ubuntu guest virtual machine.
 For SeaDAS 7.5, we used Ubuntu 16.04 LTS.